 - Find pages with… “none of these words:”

-- Aesthetics.
-The CSS you write should match Google’s own aesthetics as best as possible.
+- The CSS you write should resemble Google’s own aesthetics.

 - To determine what the parameter names should be, you’re welcome to experiment with making Google searches, and looking at the resulting URL.
 It may also be helpful to open the “Network” inspector (accessible in Google Chrome by choosing View -> Developer -> Developer Tools) to view details about requests your browser makes to Google.